thirdversion/mock-oauth2-service/README.md

 [![Continuous integration](https://github.com/strivesolutions/mock-oauth2-service/actions/workflows/ci.yml/badge.svg)](https://github.com/strivesolutions/mock-oauth2-service/actions/workflows/ci.yml)

+Forked from [Strive Solutions](https://github.com/strivesolutions/mock-oauth2-service) by the original authors.

 # Mock OAuth Server

 This is a simple mock OAuth server that can be used for testing purposes.